Beverly Gray: Beverly Gray, Sophomore

 Beverly Gray, Sophomore explores the mystery that the series would become known for.
 Beverly spends most of her year investigating a seemingly haunted mansion used by drug smugglers.
 She also manages to foil a jewel theft over winter break, survive a plane crash, and solve the theft of a set of history examination questions.

 Now in their second year at Vernon College, the six main girls reunite in Beverly's room and form a sorority, the "Alpha Delta Sorority".
 Beverly joins the Comet, the college paper, as an entry into a literary career.
 The Comets editor, Alison Cox, orders Beverly to investigate the strange happenings in the abandoned Horler Mansion, a decaying structure whose last owner was reportedly murdered.

 In her first trip to the house, Beverly encounters an unkempt man with a "long, evil-looking scar."
 The man warns Beverly of "ghosts," introduces himself as "the head ghost," and escorts her "roughly" to the door.
 Beverly gains reentry through a back window and discovers "pink packets filled with a finely ground powder" in the mansion's attic.
 Beverly leaves without taking a sample, and when she returns three days later "all the boxes [are] gone."
 The mystery deepens when various Alpha Delta girls observe "a skeleton dance" on successive nights, where ten skeletons move in "queer jerky steps" in the mansion while "making chill-provoking groans and murmurs."

 Beverly's next trip inside the house finds her face to face with a handsome young man named Larry.
 He remains mysterious to Beverly, who can't figure out whether he is one of the "ghosts" or not.
 Nevertheless, she is attracted to him.
-On Halloween, Larry crashes the sophomore dance—the same one that Beverly herself crashed the previous year—in a Robin Hood costume.
+On Halloween, dressed in a Robin Hood costome, Larry crashes the sophomore dance, the same one that Beverly herself crashed the year before.
 He claims to be there to "ask questions about the Horler Mansion," and he shares two dances with Beverly.

 On Beverly's third visit to the Horler Mansion, she encounters another sinister character.
 Through the window, she sees the grotesque face of a "Chinaman."
 Beverly continues exploring when the man does not reappear, but upon making her way back to the attic, she is locked in by "the head ghost."
 Larry arrives to pull her out through the skylight, and they escape together.
 Two days later, Beverly's friend Lenora vanishes inside the mansion, and Beverly and Shirley go after her.
 In the scene depicted on the book's dust jacket, they run from their dormitory to the mansion, where they find Lenora unconscious in the cellar.
 They determine that she tripped on a broken step and fell, while Larry arrives to aid the girls as they take Lenora back to campus.